decretist/Dissertation/Chapter0/chapter0.md

-The statistical method used to make this determination takes the frequencies of common function words like prepositions and conjunctions in a sample of text as the basis for assigning probable authorship, and will be explained in considerable depth in Chapter 4.
+The statistical method used to make this determination takes the frequencies of common function words like prepositions and conjunctions in a sample of text as the basis for assigning probable authorship, and will be explained in considerable detail in Chapter 4.

 I did not start work on this project thinking that the authorship of the case statements was in any way a research problem.
 I assumed